dilipvinu/lanmsngr/README.md

 specifically, it should point to the parent folder of the bin and lib folders where Qt binaries reside.
 Eg: C:\Qt\4.8.0 on Windows.

-Refer PLATFORM_SPECIFIC.TXT for additional details about setting up the build environment on respective platforms.
+Refer [PLATFORM_SPECIFIC.md](PLATFORM_SPECIFIC.md) for additional details about setting up the build environment on respective platforms.